Constraints on Phase Transitions in Neutron Star Matter: Equation of State of Neutron Star Matter

-Gravitational wave signals produced by the merger of two neutron stars in a binary have been detected by the LIGO and Virgo collaborations \cite{Abbott2019,Abbott2018,Abbott2020}.
+Gravitational wave signals produced by a merger of two neutron stars in a binary have been detected by the LIGO and Virgo collaborations~\cite{Abbott2019,Abbott2018,Abbott2020}.
 These signals are interpreted using theoretical waveform models that depend on the mass ratio of the two neutron stars, $M_2/M_1$, and a mass-weighted combination of their tidal deformabilities.
-Based on information from the GW170817 event the (dimensionless) tidal deformability for a 1.4 solar mass neutron star has been deduced \cite{Abbott2018}:
+Based on information from the GW170817 event, the (dimensionless) tidal deformability for a 1.4 solar mass neutron star was deduced~\cite{Abbott2018}:

 The GW170817 event was further investigated together with electromagnetic signals.
-In one such analysis \cite{Fasano2019} the following masses and tidal deformabilities were reported for the individual neutron stars in the binary :
+In one such analysis~\cite{Fasano2019}, the following masses and tidal deformabilities were reported for the individual neutron stars in the binary:

-The event GW190425 which could have also been a binary neutron star merger, was also included in the inference analysis \cite{Abbott2020}.
+The GW190425 event, which could have also been a binary neutron star merger, was also included in the inference analysis~\cite{Abbott2020}.